learnbyexample/learn_gnused/gnu_sed.md

 drop
 ```

-Another way is to separate the commands using literal newline character.
+Another way is to separate the commands using a literal newline character.
 If more than 2-3 lines are needed, it is better to use a [sed script](#file-as-source-of-sed-commands) instead.

 ```bash
 $ # here, each command is separated by literal newline character